How to have your say on a planning application, and information on copyright

 The Planning Portal also has information on commenting on proposed developments.

 Please note, we'll remove and disregard any comments that we judge to be offensive.
-Or which discriminate against individuals or groups on grounds of colour, heritage, ethnic or national origin, sex, marital status, faith or belief, sexual orientation, disability, or age.
+This includes those which discriminate against individuals or groups on grounds of colour, heritage, ethnic or national origin, sex, marital status, faith or belief, sexual orientation, disability, or age.

 Make a comment